chrisdail/talk-good-code/slides.md

 - Consider open source packages over rolling your own
 - All code is a liability you need to maintain
-- Ask if this library is part of your code competencies
+- Ask if this library is part of your core competencies
 - Get over your pride
   - You may be able to build a great search engine
   - Your time may be better used elsewhere